Billythecrescent/DrugBank_helper/README.md

 # DrugBank_helper
-It is a simple too for users to crab drug data(name &amp; links) for a specific Indication (disease).
+It is a simple tool for users to crab drug data(name &amp; links) for a specific Indication (disease).

 Windows/Linux are all supported.